 Research

-Dr. Wilson is a sociologist who studies the interconnections between race, work, and social inequality in the new urban economy.
-In researching settings as varied as restaurants, craft breweries, and white-collar offices, Dr. Wilson’s scholarship illuminates how forces of inequality do not merely reflect managerial malpractice but a more complex dynamic of organizational structures, workplace cultures, and inter-personal relationships.
+Dr. Wilson is a sociologist who studies how race, work, and culture are linked together in new frontiers of the urban economy.
+In researching upscale restaurants, craft breweries, and white-collar offices, his scholarship illuminates how forces of social inequality stem from a complex dynamic of organizational structures, workplace cultures, and inter-personal relationships.
 As a trained ethnographer, Dr. Wilson engages these research themes by capturing the ground-level, everyday experiences and perspectives of workers themselves.

 2018-05-12 19.49.18.jpeg

-Within the umbrella of this project, Dr. Wilson has also teamed up with Dr. Asa Stone, an Advanced Cicerone and psychology professor, to co-author a book manuscript that uses beer to explore issues of identity, relationships, work, and culture in the world of beer.
+Within the umbrella of this project, Dr. Wilson has also teamed up with Dr. Asa Stone, an Advanced Cicerone and psychology professor, to co-author Beer and Society, which uses beer to explore issues of identity, social relationships, work, and culture in the world of beer.
 Drawing from both scholarly insights and industry expertise, this book offers a critical perspective on how beer and society are intertwined, including how beer is embedded within our larger economic system, racial hierarchies, and existing systems of power in our society.
 Together, these scholars detail how the recent growth of women and people of color in the beer industry is reshaping these craft workplaces to be more inclusive for both workers and consumers, though these efforts have also been met with pockets of resistance within the industry.

 book image.jpg

-Recent Project: Examining Restaurant Work and Workers in Los Angeles.
+Examining Restaurant Work and Workers in Los Angeles (Recent Project)

 How workers navigate race, gender, and class in the food service industry